 With echoing creak, the door opens to the world of abandonment, spider webs covering a metronome that sets the pace towards the midnight.
 Diabolical noises are gradually growing to hardly digestible sonic oppression where the crudity has its certain charm.
 Fifteen minutes of the A-side’s “Exav 2B” are a tour

-Sssssnake chhharmers from Sweden, not only linguistically challenging dark knights from SHXCXCHCXSH who boast over 6,300 followers of their empty Soundcloud account, believe in the power of ‘s’ in the new album for UK label Avian.
-After initial rush to vitriolic roughness, when only to recall earlier catalogue entries by Shifted and MPIA3’s, Avian’s tastes
+Sssssnake chhharmers from Sweden, not only linguistically challenging dark knights from SHXCXCHCXSH who boast over 6,300 followers of their empty Soundcloud account and believe in the power of ‘s’ in the new album for the UK label Avian.
+After initial rush to vitriolic roughness, when only to recall earlier catalogue entries

 The Hague’s loonies operating under the name Shitcluster have staged another freakshow of rhythmic noise, to disrupt ‘dance music’ as such.
 New distorted deviations by Charlie Watkins and Jan Duivenvoorden – the latter running nowadays the Unit Moebius Anonymous – begin with two ramming tracks on the A-side that remind of Ancient Methods’ “The Whip”